garettB/TELUS_IoT_Getting_Started/README.md

 2. X-NUCLEO-IKS01A2 sensor board for the STM32
 It is equipped with Arduino UNO R3 connector layout and is designed around the LSM6DSL 3D accelerometer and 3D gyroscope, the LSM303AGR 3D accelerometer and 3D magnetometer, the HTS221 humidity and temperature sensor and the LPS22HB pressure sensor
 3. NUCLEO L496ZG-P MCU
-The NUCLEO-L496ZG microcontroller board is fitted with an STM32L496ZG microcontroller, clocked at 80 MHz, with 1MB Flash memory, 320 KB RAM (for development flexibility), up to 115 GPIOs, an on-board ST-LINK/V2-1 debugger/programmer, and multiple expansion interfaces (USB OTG host interface, ArduinoTM Uno V3 compatible expansion headers and ST Morpho headers), and is supported by comprehensive STM32 free software libraries and examples.
+The NUCLEO-L496ZG micro-controller board is fitted with an STM32L496ZG micro-controller, clocked at 80 MHz, with 1MB Flash memory, 320 KB RAM (for development flexibility), up to 115 GPIOs, an on-board ST-LINK/V2-1 debugger/programmer, and multiple expansion interfaces (USB OTG host interface, Arduino<sup>TM</sup> Uno V3 compatible expansion headers and ST Morpho headers), and is supported by comprehensive STM32 free software libraries and examples.

 ### MBed OS